• Skip to primary navigation

 Step 1: In a medium skillet, melt one tablespoon of butter and add the diced apples.
 Cook for approximately 4-5 minutes until apples get a little soft.

-Step 2: In a medium bowl, mix together the oats, flour, baking soda, cinnamon, and salt.
+Step 2: In a medium mixing bowl, whisk together the oats, flour, baking soda, cinnamon, and salt.

 flour and oatmeal mixed in a big glass bowl